 Test prep: Materials focused on preparing a student to master an exam.

-ACT: A standardized test used for college admission in the United States.
+ACT: A standardized test used primarily for college admission.
 The different sections include English, math, reading, science, and writing (optional).
 The highest score a student can receive is a 36.

-SAT: A standardized test administered by the College Board designed to measure a high school student’s readiness for college.
+SAT: A standardized test administered by the College Board used primarily for college admission.
 The different sections include math, reading and writing, and an optional essay portion.
-An overall score can total up to 1,600.
+An overall score can total up to 1600.

 NAEP: The National Assessment of Educational Progress, also known as the Nation’s Report Card.
 The test is administered to students in fourth, eighth, and 12th grades around the country, primarily assessing reading and mathematics.
 Results are reported as percentages of students performing at or above achievement levels at the state level (select district level scores available).
 It is comparable across states, making it an important policy and research tool.